qaiswardag/nuxt_directory_and_job_board_theme/README.md

 Laravel, Vue, and Nuxt, a Page Builder, Listing Directory, Blog, and Job Board Theme.

+# Nuxt 3 for Server-Side Rendering

+Laravel and Vue 3 has been used for for the backend part.

+Check out the GitHub [repository](https://github.com/qaiswardag/laravel_vue_directory_and_job_board_theme).

 [Play around with the demo app](https://www.myissue.io)

 # Setup